Bet Bet Creek: Areas bounded

 The Electoral district of Avoca, as defined by the 1858 Electoral Act was bounded in-part by the Bet Bet Creek.
 The County of Gladstone is bounded by the Bet Bet Creek to the east.
 The now abolished Electoral district of Maldon was bounded in-part by the Bet Bet Creek.
 The Electoral district of Talbot from 1856 to 1859, was bounded on the west by the Bet Bet Creek.
 The now abolished Electoral district of Maryborough (Victoria) was bounded in-part by the Bet Bet Creek.

 Hydrology

 Stored salts have been liberated, predominantly due to erosion, into the upper tributaries of the catchment and these have accumulated lower down in the creek.
 This has degraded the water quality flowing into the Laanecoorie Reservoir.
 Early gold mining has produced some degradation of the creek environment.

 Major floods

-There were significant flooding of the creek in 1860, in 1870 and 1935.
+There was significant flooding of the creek in 1860, 1870 and 1935.